-Le Magnifique purchased the Penguins in 1999 and brought the franchise out of bankruptcy, while he still holds or shares numerous NHL records with the likes of Wayne Gretzky.
+Le Magnifique purchased the Penguins in 1999 and brought the franchise out of bankruptcy, while he still holds or shares numerous NHL records.

-Here’s a list containing three of the best Mario Lemieux rookie cards, as well as investment advice if you’re tempted to add a copy to your personal portfolio.
+Here’s a list containing three of the best Mario Lemieux rookie cards and investment advice if you’re tempted to add a copy to your portfolio (undervalued?
+Nathan Mackinnon Rookie Cards).

 There’s a Penguins logo in the top left corner, while Lemieux’s name and position are found on a yellow tab at the bottom.
 As his only US rookie card, you’d expect it to be expensive when looking at mint copies.

 However, it’s outshone by the card listed below for reasons that become apparent almost instantly.

 Continuing with the OPC theme, there was a sticker set released in 1985, containing a Lemieux collectible wrapped in a gold border.